mattytrog/FUSEE_SUITE/README.md

 Hold VOL+ to enter config menu.

+**Only 3 operations needed on the chip now, all accessible from long press VOL+.**
+First option: Toggle autoRCM.
+Release at first LONG flash...
+Or
+keep holding to:
+TWO FLASHES: Release at any point within the 2 flashes.
+RGB LED brightness(0-250).
+Hit VOL+ at your desired brightness
+keep holding to:
+THREE FLASHES+HOLD UNTIL SLOW FLASHING ON AND OFF -  (steady flashing(White on Adafruit boards)): Chip Eeprom reset + SAMD21 update mode on next reboot.
+Returns to normal on subsequent reboots.

+## Changes
 Faster boot time.
 Faster animation(can be disabled easily in hex editor or download the binary UF2)
 Screen dimming/ Screensaver(if screensaver variable is 0, screen will auto-dim to save battery.)
 Removed regenerate SXOS licence now they are dead.